prawnzyy/tp/docs/DeveloperGuide.md

 ### View recipe feature
 #### Implementation
-The view recipe mechanism is implemented as a `Command`, extending from the `command` abstract class.
+The view recipe mechanism is implemented as a `Command`, extending from the `Command` abstract class.

 Given below is an example usage scenario and how the view recipe mechanism behaves at each step.
 The application is assumed to be initialised with at least one recipe loaded in the `ModelManager`.